LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 In this chapter we will abstract the concepts of the last chapter and include them in a prototype.
 The prototype will add additional concepts like authentication and multi-user support.
 The prototype should be used to deploy labs and should on the one hand prove that this project is feasible and on the other hand serve as a template for the alpha phase.

-## Deploying an API to the cluster TODO
+## Deploying an API to the cluster

 The prototype will have an API and will be deployed with Kubernetes, so we first need an example API that will be deployed.
 For this we will use the [Flask Quickstart Example](https://flask.palletsprojects.com/en/2.0.x/quickstart/)^[https://flask.palletsprojects.com/en/2.0.x/quickstart/]: